-By this age, children develop a sense of understanding and they follow instructions given to them.
+By this age, children develop a sense of understanding and they learn to follow instructions given to them.
 This is the right time to inculcate good habits in them.
 Follow these things to instil saving habits in your child:

-- Open a Savings Account
+- Open a Savings Account for Your Child

 This is the right age to open a bank account for her since she has a better understanding of calculating and saving her money.
 This lets her purchase an item that she saved up for by giving a true feel of ownership.

 - Teaching the Difference Between Needs And Wants

 Making your child aware of the difference between the need and want for something can impact the way she prioritizes her spending.
 It can help with her spending decisions along the way.